-Citizens of most Western countries are not required to obtain Albanian visas in advance.
-Countries to which this visa-free system applies include all those in the European Union and EFTA, all of Albania’s neighbours (including Serbia), Australia, Canada, Japan, New Zealand and the US.
+Citizens of many countries are not required to obtain Albanian visas in advance.
+Countries to which this visa-free system applies include all those in the European Union (EU) and European Free Trade Association (EFTA), all of Albania’s neighbours, the UK, Australia, Canada, Japan, New Zealand and the US.

 For many northern Europeans, the cheapest and most convenient way to get to southern Albania is to take a flight to Corfu and from there the hydrofoil to Saranda.
 The journey takes about 40 minutes.
 There is at least one hydrofoil crossing a day, all year round.